borgmatic-collective/borgmatic/docs/reference/configuration/command-hooks.md

   parent: ⚙️  Configuration
 ---
 <span class="minilink minilink-addedin">New in version 2.0.0</span> Command
-hooks are configured via a list of `commands:` in your borgmatic configuration file.
+hooks allow you to run arbitrary prepration and cleanup commands (or external scripts) at various points in borgmatic's execution.
+You configure them via a list of `commands:` in your borgmatic configuration file.
 For example:

 ```yaml
 commands: